Skilled Worker Visa

 What are the eligibility requirements of this visa?

-- have a valid ‘certificate of sponsorship’ from your employer with information about the role you’ve been offered in the UK
+- Certificate of Sponsorship: Possess a valid ‘certificate of sponsorship’ from your employer, detailing the role you’ve been offered in the UK.

 To give your case the best chance of success, get in touch